 How to make Easter bundt cake

-Preheat the oven to 355 F/180 C. To make the biscuit, using a flour sifter, sift flour, corn starch, and baking powder.
+Preheat the oven to 355°F (180°C).
+To make the biscuit, use a flour sifter, and sift flour, cornstarch, and baking powder.

 Break the eggs and separate the egg yolks from the whites.
 Whisk egg yolks with 50 g granulated sugar until they become whitish (photo 1).

-In a separate bowl, whisk egg whites with an electric mixer until they are mounted.
+In a separate large bowl, whisk egg whites with an electric mixer until they are mounted.

 Gently mix egg whites with the yolks/sugar mixture using a rubber spatula (photos 3-4).

 Add the sifted dry ingredients and gently mix (photo 5).
-Butter and flour a fluted cake pan and pour the cake batter into the mold (photo 6).
+Butter and flour a fluted cake pan and pour batter into the mold (photo 6).

-Bake for 25 to 30 minutes.
-Test the biscuit's readiness with a knife: a sharp knife tip should come out dry (photo 7).
-Let it cool on a rack.
+Bake the biscuit for 25 to 30 minutes.
+Test its readiness with a knife: a sharp knife tip should come out dry (photo 7).
+Let the cake cool on a cooling rack.

-To make the sugar syrup, heat water, sugar, and vanilla extract until the sugar dissolved.
-Let it cool and place aside.
+To make the sugar syrup, heat water, sugar, and vanilla extract in a saucepan until the sugar dissolves.
+Let it cool, and place it aside.

-Once the cream thickens (photo 9), pour the cream on a shallow plate and cover it with a plastic film in contact.
+Once the cream thickens (photo 9), pour it on a shallow plate and cover it with a plastic film in contact.
 Cool the pastry cream at room temperature.

 Break the egg into a bowl and pour the syrup over the egg, whisking constantly.